Biart95/appleseed-volumetric-rendering-proposal/detailed.md

 A volumetric counterpart to _BSDF_, it is actually a way simpler and can be defined by a single _PDF_ and a few coefficients.
 It can be evaluated and sampled as well, but sampling and evaluating does not directly require outgoing_direction (though it is useful to pass it to these functions), and does not require information about the surface.

-_Phase Function_ can be chosen from different models, such as Isotropic and Heyney-Greenstein.
+_Phase Function_ can be chosen from different models, such as Isotropic and Henyey-Greenstein.
 The following parameters are defined for all of them:

 - Scattering coefficient [`Spectrum`]
 - Absorbtion coefficient [`Spectrum`]